Triston Casas Preview, Player Props: Red Sox vs. Astros

-On Monday, Triston Casas (.559 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 8:10 PM ET.
+After going 1-for-4 in his last game, Triston Casas and the Boston Red Sox face the Houston Astros (who will start Justin Verlander) at 8:10 PM ET on Tuesday.

-In his last game he had a hitless showing (0-for-4) against the Yankees.
+He had a one-hit showing in his most recent game (1-for-4) against the Astros.

 Triston Casas Game Info & Props vs. the Astros